-6.8 Examples of interim measures: During the formal complaint process under this Policy, interim measures may be implemented during the formal complaint process and pending a final decision.
-Examples of such interim measures are as outlined in paragraph 5.6 a (iv) of this Policy.
+6.9 Interim measures: During the formal complaint process under this Policy, interim measures may be implemented during the formal complaint process and pending a final decision.
+Examples of such interim measures are as outlined in paragraph 5.6 a) (iv) of this Policy.

 7. FORMAL COMPLAINT PROCESS